kinde-oss/kinde-elixir-sdk/README.md

 ## Overriding scope

-By default the KindeSDK SDK requests the following scopes:
+By default the kindeManagementAPI requests the following scopes:

 - profile
 - email
 - offline
 - openid

-You can override this by passing scope into the KindeSDK.
+You can override this by passing scope into the kindeManagementAPI.

-## SDK API Reference
+## kinde Management API Reference

 | Property | Type | Is required | Default | Description |
 | -------- | ---- | ----------- | ------- | ----------- |